huwlloyd-mmu/intro-to-c-/index.md

 [Week 2 Notes](week2notes.md) In week 2, we introduce object-oriented progrmming in C++.
 We also introduce the use of the __SFML__ graphics library so we can move away from text-based applications and animate some sprites.

-[Week 2 Practical](week2practical.md) This week's practical session is a step=by-step tutorial in using SFML to implement a simple top-down animated character with walking animation.
+[Week 2 Practical](week2practical.md) This week's practical session is a step-by-step tutorial in using SFML to implement a simple top-down animated character with walking animation.
 This could be a starting point for an RPG (role playing game) -- next week we will add some things for the character to do.

 [Week 3 Notes](week3notes.md) In week 3, we look at some useful parts of the C++ standard library, and develop last week's SFML code into the basis of a game.